 Upward Home Solutions currently has several other homes under renovation.
 Stay tuned for updates.

-We are always looking for the next flip.
+We are always looking for the next flip and renovation.
 If you have a home that you are interested in selling, we would love to talk to you.
 Please call Upward Home Solutions at 614-548-8178 to talk about how selling to UHS is simple and hassle-free.

 The info box

-At the Delaware house on Senate, we put an info box in the front yard to let the neighbors know what was going on.
+At the Delaware renovation on Senate, we put an info box in the front yard to let the neighbors know what was going on.
 It’s a friendly neighborhood and we felt like we wanted to say hi.
+Plus, we know people are curious about the renovation.

 Here’s our flyer for the info box at Senate: